wangsheng-wu/photon-museum-public/README.md

    docker-compose down
    ```
 ## Note:
-If you are running the system without Docker, make sure you install all the items in the ``requirements.txt`` file.
+If you are running the system without Docker, make sure you install all the items/dependencies in the ``requirements.txt`` file.

 ## Contact
 If you encounter any issues or have questions, feel free to contact me.